ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 XGBoost with the lowest error and highest R-squared value and exhibited promising characteristics in both learning and validation curve was selected as the final model for generating predicted ratings and identifying the bottom 20 products for review.

+We used the beset model and predicted ratings for all products.
+We then identified the bottom 20 product based on average predicted ratings.
+These products are flagged for review, offering insights for product improvement
 <img width="612" height="338" alt="image" src="https://github.com/user-attachments/assets/4ff87bf8-eb01-4ff5-851d-fc120ba30bfc" />

 ## Feature Importance from Best XGBoost Model